lacra-oloeriu/chessout/final-submission.md

 1. What is chessout
 Chessout is the real live social chess platform of your dreams

-2. Design to simplify all logistics of organizing a running a chess tournament outside
+2. Designed to simplify all logistics of organizing a running a chess tournament outside

 3. I'm a parrent and chessout addresses the main painpoints of players, parents, oganizers and extended grups of supporters for all participants of the tournaments.